-The Community College System of New Hampshire offers two types of Associate in Arts degrees: one which focuses on a general liberal arts education, and the other which is developed for specialized transfer designed by the offering college.
+Manchester Community College offers two types of Associate in Arts degrees: one which focuses on a general liberal arts education, and the other which is developed for specialized transfer designed by the offering college.
 The Associate in Arts Degree program requires a minimum of 64 credits.
 Remedial and developmental work does not count towards degree completion.